 Here I’ll be listing down names of all the top and best books for the first year of MBBS.
-These books are also recommended by MCI and will be of great use to 1st year MBBS medical students, both to learn and grasp the subject as well as to score well in exams.
+These books are also recommended by National Medical Commission (NMC) and will be of great use to 1st year MBBS medical students, both to learn and grasp the subject as well as to score well in exams.

 Firstly, congrats on making it to a medical college!

 After burning the midnight lamp during your NEET preparation, you’ve finally made it here.
 But things don’t end here, right?
 In fact, the journey begins here.
 There’s a lot more to study and also, the first year is very crucial because your fundamentals and basics are built here.

 Before talking about the books, there are two important things you need to know: